fortheloveofcreation/Heart_Disease_Prediction-0.99_Accuracy/README.md

-Using KNN algorithm, we were able to predict if a person will get heart disease or not based on various factors such as BMI, age, diabetes, etc. We achieved 99% accuracy with our model.
+This ML model predicts if a person will get heart disease or not based on various factors such as BMI, age, diabetes, etc.
+We achieved 99% accuracy with our model.

 Evaluation Metrics :

 KNN model accuracy 0.9999870489807547

 KNN model precision 0.9999859127151832